timescale/docs/promscale/tobs/tobs.md

     helm repo update
     helm install --wait tobs timescale/tobs --namespace observability
     ```
-1. Verify that the Prometheus Operator has been deployed to your cluster and
+1. Verify that all the components have been deployed to your cluster and are
-    its components are running and ready by checking the pods in the
+    running by checking the pods in the `observability` namespace:
-    `observability` namespace:
     ```bash
     kubectl -n observability get pods
     ```

 </procedure>

-### Accessing the components with port-forward
+### Accessing the interfaces with port-forward

 <procedure>